Model Checking Disjoint-Paths Logic on Topological-Minor-Free Graph Classes: Compositionality of types

-We now prove the following result that intuitively says for every separation $(X,Y)$ of a graph $G$, one can safely replace $G[X]$ by a subgraph of it (that also contains $X\cap Y$) of the same extended-signature without affecting the extended-signature of the whole graph.
-This is on of the key arguments for the correctness of the dynamic programming algorithm described in~\Cref{subsec:main-proof}.
+We now prove the following ``Feferman-Vaught style'' composition lemma.
+It intuitively says for every separation $(X,Y)$ of a graph $G$, one can safely replace~$G[X]$ rooted at $X\cap Y$ with some representative of~$G[X]$ without affecting the extended annotated type of the whole graph.
+This is one of the key arguments for the correctness of the dynamic programming algorithm described in~\Cref{subsec:main-proof}.